-Audrey Delsink, an elephant behavioural ecologist and executive director for Executive Director for Humane Society International Africa, also reviewed the photos and footage.
+Audrey Delsink, an elephant behavioural ecologist and executive director for Humane Society International Africa, also reviewed the photos and footage.
 She believed that most of the elephants were aged between two and four.
 “Basically, these calves have just been weaned or are a year or two into the weaning process.”
 In the wild, elephants are completely dependent on their mother’s milk until they are two, and are not fully weaned until the age of five.

 A number of the calves, she said, were displaying temporal streaming – a stress-induced activity.
 “Many of the gestures indicate apprehensive and displacement behaviour – trunk twisting, trunk curled under, face touching, foot swinging, head-shaking, ear-cocking, displacement feeding, amongst others.”
 Zimparks were approached but did not make a comment.

 The buyer for the young elephants is a Chinese national, according to inside sources who asked not to be named.
 Last year he was associated with a case involving 11 wild hyenas, who were discovered in a truck at Harare international airport that had been on the road for 24 hours without food or water and were reportedly in an extremely stressed condition, dehydrated and emaciated and, in some cases, badly injured.

 To comment on this story please join our PRIVATE TRAVEL & CONSERVATION CLUB.
 See details below.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: